GreenfieldVentures/Dwarf/README.md

 * ICacheless - Objects of this type will not be subject to caching
 * ICompositeId - Discard the default Id-property and instead compose a primary key from all DwarfProperties with IsPrimaryKey = true
 * ITranscationless - Objects of this type will always be handled outside of and will not be affected by any ongoing transcation
+* IAuditLogless - Objects of this type will bypass all audit logging mechanisms

 ####Other Functions